 - care about the most vulnerable by improving health and wellbeing outcomes through a sustainable health and care system. there are equal chances for everyone in Devon to lead long, happy and healthy lives

 - care about connections with decision-making underpinned by good quality information and intelligence, together with investment in and transformation of digital services.

 Devon County Council is committed to being a flexible, resilient, learning organisation.
 We are growing our capacity and capability, strengthening relationships with colleagues, partners and communities, and helping create a Devon where everyone can live their life well.

-- The draft interim Devon Carbon Plan
+- The Devon Carbon Plan

 - The Devon Children and Young People’s Plan 2019 – 2023